 How are we Testing?

-Started in 2003 by selecting high value forest grown trees and collecting their seed.
-Currently have 350 high value black walnut trees selected from 65 counties in Iowa; with 226 selections having been tested for early fast growth.
-Having collected seed from these trees in the wild only gives us half of the genetic material because we do not know the pollinating parent.
-Therefore we test the seed to see if the desirable trait we are selecting for, faster early growth, is present in the seeds collected.
-The seeds are planted in a random experimental design including several replications to discount site variability and their performance is measured annually.
+350 high value black walnut trees selected from 65 counties in Iowa to be tested; with 226 selections having been tested for early fast growth.
+Collecting seed from these trees in the wild only gives us half of the genetic material because we do not know the pollinating parent.
+The seeds are planted and their performance is measured annually.
 Fencing is installed and weed control is applied to protect seedlings and optimize growth.
-This allows the growth of the trees to be attributed to their genetics.

 Seed orchards allow for genetic improvement to occur within a species, providing landowners with a better seedling to plant in the future.
 They allow native forest grown trees to be planted in proximity to one another.
-Planting conservation seedlings from trees that are from native forest stands of Iowa, that are locally adapted to our climate and have desirable genetics that landowners want to sell and loggers want to buy.
+Planting conservation seedlings from trees that are from native forest stands of Iowa that are locally adapted to our climate and have desirable genetics that landowners want to sell and loggers want to buy.
 This would be something no other nursery can provide Iowa landowners.
-If all the species grown at the State Forest Nursery came from seed orchards grown on state land, saving could be $50,000-$100,000 annually in seed costs to the nursery.

 Tree Improvement for Butternut